alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 ```
 The JSON object is signed using a JSON Web Signature [JWS](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41) and optionally they encrypted using JSON Web Encryption [JWE](http://tools.ietf.org/html/draft-ietf-jose-json-web-encryption).
 Signing the token allows the integrity and origin of the token to be validated by the Relying Party whilst encrypting the token provides confidentiality.

-Finally the ID token header, JSON claims and signature are encoded into a base 64 URL-safe string e.g.
+Finally the id token header, JSON claims and signature are encoded into a base 64 URL-safe string e.g.

 ```
 "eyJhbGciOiJSUzI1NiIsImtpZCI6IjFlOWdkazcifQ.ewogImlzc